 Cuisinart - ICE-100

-User-friendly and easy to clean, the ICE-100 makes terrific soft serve and sorbet.
+User-friendly and easy to clean, the ICE-100 makes terrific soft serve as well as sorbet.

 We opted for the Whynter as our first choice and the Cuisinart – ICE-100 as our runner-up, because all of the ice cream the machine made was soft-serve and needed to be frozen before serving.
 After four hours of freezing time, the ICE-100’s ice cream and sorbet had the taste and texture of high-end store-bought frozen desserts.